-Count and Identify Killer Whales:
+Count and Identify Killer Whales

-Field Procedures - Prince William Sound

-Field seasons occurred from May to September each year.
+Field Procedures - Prince William Sound.-Field seasons occurred from May to September each year.
 In 1989, small skiffs (< 6 m) operated from camps located on Squire Island, Hinchinbrook Island, and Perry Island (Fig. 1).
 The Perry Island camp was moved to Point Nowell (14 miles south of Perry Island) in mid-season.
 In 1990 and 1991, only one field camp was established in the southwestern region at Squire Island (off the southwest side of Knight Island).
 The Squire Island camp was staffed by two biologists using one small boat.
-In 1990 and 1991 two biologists used a live-aboard vessel for locating killer whales.
+In 1990 and 1991 two biologists used a live-aboard vessel for locating killer whales (replacing the shore-based locations used in previous years).

-weather permitting, an average of 8 to 10 hours per day were spent conducting boat surveys searching for or photographing whales.
+Weather permitting, an average of 8 to 10 hours per day were spent conducting boat surveys searching for or photographing whales.
 Specific areas known for whale concentrations were emphasized.
 If whales were not located in known areas and opportunistic sighting reports were not available, a general search pattern was developed and implemented.
-Travel routes (based on information acquired on the whales prior to the EVOS) used by whales were surveyed.
+Travel routes (based on information acquired prior to the spill) used by whales were surveyed.

-Killer whales were photographed when sighted and a survey form completed for each encounter (Fig. 2).
-When whales were encountered, the vessel was guided onto the whale's course and speed to approach within 30-60 meters of the whales left side.
+When encountered, killer whales were photographed and survey forms completed (Figs. 2 a-c).
+The vessel was guided onto the whale's course and speed to approach within 30-60 meters of the whales left side.
 The whale's dorsal fin and saddle patch were then photographed with 35 mm camera systems (i.e., Nikon, Canon, Pentax) with motor drives and 300 mm lens set at 1/1000th sec shutter speed, or the highest speed possible.
 Black and white Ilford HP5 film (ASA 400) was used and developed at ASA 1600.
-Exposed film was developed by the same photographic laboratory and processed throughout the season to allow field personnel to obtain necessary feedback.
 Exposed film was labeled with date, roll number, photographer's initials, location, species code, and ASA setting.
 A new roll of film was used for each encounter.

 All exposed film was analyzed for individual identification (Fig. 3).
 Each negative (or prints as needed) was placed under a dissection microscope for identification purposes and notes and sketches made of the dorsal fin and saddle-patch.
 Sub-standard photographs (not showing enough detail or improper angle/side) were not used.
 Photographs were then grouped by individual and each identified whale was visually compared to the historical photographic database available through the National Marine Mammal Laboratory and the Pacific Biological Station Nanaimo, British Columbia, Canada.
-Once an individual whale was identified, it was relatively easy to identify the pod to which it belonged.
-Once all photographs were examined, it was then possible to determine 1) if all members of the pod were present, 2) if pod structure/integrity was similar to previous years, and (3) if whales were recruited (born) into the pod.
+In the case of the resident whales, once an individual whale was identified, it was relatively easy to identify the pod to which it belonged.
+Once all photographs were examined, it was then possible to determine 1) if all members of the pod were present, 2) if pod structure/integrity was similar to previous years, and (3) if new whales (calves) were born into the pod.
 Any missing animals were noted.

-The stability of resident pods over time is such that if an individual is listed as missing for at least one year, that missing whale is considered dead.
-No animal consistently missing from a resident group has ever returned to its pod or appeared in another pod in 24 years of research in the United States and Canada.
-Unfortunately, due to the highly variable nature of transient pods, pod structure and mortality rates cannot be conclusively documented for transient groups to assess damage.
+The stability of resident pods is such that if an individual is listed as missing for at least one year, that missing whale is considered dead.
+No animal consistently missing from a resident group has ever returned to its pod or appeared in another pod in 20 years of research in the United States and Canada (Bigg et al. 1990).
+Unfortunately, due to the highly variable nature of transient pods, pod structure and mortality rates cannot be conclusively documented to assess damage.